 What is the History of the Cliffs of Moher?

 The cliffs are in the County Clare, a region of Ireland that is also very close to the area known as The Burren.
 Some 300 million years ago, the Ice Age melted and left curious rock formations in this region.
 The rocks that comprise the cliffs formed when torrential rain washed mud and silt out to sea, eventually compiling layer on top of layer, into a solid foundation.

 Since the cliffs are a site of archeological, historical, and environmental importance, it is a registered UNESCO Heritage Site, and efforts are underway to protect it from the erosion occurring due to the crashing waves below.
 The waves eating away at the cliff base is reducing their size, rendering them incapable of holding the upper cliff weight.
 As a result, sections of the high cliff are collapsing into the sea below.
 As with many facets of our natural world, we may live to see their end, so experiencing as much as we can in our life is essential.

 Admission pricing varies depending on the method of booking (it’s cheaper – nearly half price – to book in advance online), but even if you pay at the gate upon arrival, you’re still only looking at around €8, a small charge compared to the views (and photos) you’ll get once you’re through the gates.
 There are different levels of pricing for peak and off-peak times, and children under 16 gain free admission.
 There is also a student and senior discount.

 The price of admission also covers entry to all the public areas of the visitor building, all outdoor areas, and same-day, all-day vehicle parking.
 Given how expensive parking can be, particularly for an all-day affair, this is a competitive deal and a great example of value for money.

-How to get to the Cliffs of Moher?
+How to Travel to The Cliffs of Moher?